 Contact: (631) 344-4619

-The National Synchrotron Light Source (NSLS) is one of the world’s most widely used scientific facilities, each year hosting more than 2,000 researchers from 400+ universities, laboratories, and companies.
-These scientists use intense beams of x-ray, ultraviolet, and infrared light along with an array of sophisticated imaging techniques to capture atomic-level “pictures” of a wide variety of materials, from biological molecules to semiconductor devices.
-In 2015, NSLS will be replaced by NSLS-II, which will be 10,000 times brighter with nanometer-scale resolution—a key resource for researchers at Brookhaven’s CFN—and will enhance the development of next-generation sustainable energy technologies and improve imaging of complex protein structures.
+The National Synchrotron Light Source II (NSLS-II) generates intense beams of x-ray, ultraviolet, and infrared light and offers an array of sophisticated imaging techniques to capture atomic-level “pictures” of a wide variety of materials, from biological molecules to semiconductor devices.
+NSLS-II has a nanometer-scale resolution—a key resource for researchers at Brookhaven’s Center for Functional Nanomaterials—and will enhance the development of next-generation sustainable energy technologies and improve imaging of complex protein structures.